sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 The mitochondrial genome was assembled into 38 scaffolds (132 contigs) with a scaffold N50 of 369 kbp (contig N50 of 102 kbp).
 The largest scaffold is 1222 kbp.
 The assembly metrics are shown in [Table 1][].

 The mitochondrial genome contains 101 protein coding (mRNA) genes, 46 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes, shown in [Figure 2][].
 The coding genes compose 72 kbp (~1%) of the genome, shown in [Figure 3][].

+A large number of open reading frames are identified: 5702 at least 89 bp, composing 1.3 Mbp, and 1012 at least 300 bp, composing 396 kbp.
+These open reading frames have no significant sequence similarity to any gene annotated in the 51 species of *Viridiplantae* mitochondria with complete genomes.

 The protein-coding genes
 *atp8*, *cox1*, *matR*, *nad2*, *nad7*, *rpl10*, *rps1*, *rps2* and *rps4*